stephencweiss/stephencharlesweiss.com/content/blog/2019-07-13/how-require-resolve-works.md

 var Layout = require('../components/Layout')
 ```

 Sometimes, however, we just want the path to a file.
 This is more commonly the case on the server side.
-In the past, I’ve used `path.join(__dirname, "module-i-am-looking-for")` to get the path using node’s `path` module.
+In the past, I've used `path.join(__dirname, "module-i-am-looking-for")` to get the path using node's `path` module.

 ```javascript
 var fs = require('fs');